JoBrunsSWO/weather_practice/README.md

 5. Created vue frontend
 	- installed cors headers and included it in the list of installed apps
 	- altered the OpenMeteo Endpoint and the corresponding data model
+	- installed axios to handle the get request
+	- created a basic frontend to display all necessary data
+6. Convert date
+	- wrote convert_date function, checking for the 2 possible date formats we get and altered the serializer to use convert_date with to_representation method

 ### Todos